Constructor.

 doProtected

-doTransform a value forward.
+doTransform value(s) forward.

-Transformed values.
+Transformed value(s).

 Called after each value is transformed to convert it to its final value.